Choosing only articles provided in full text online

 The screen will darken for a moment, while the display is updating.
 Then it will provide a new view of your search results.

 Now, you notice that you have far fewer records : for example, instead of 44 records, you may have only 9.
 But all of them have gray bars with some form of full text icon or designator visible.
 (Do bear in mind that you have eliminated a lot of potentially valuable information, which you might want to go back and read later.)

 If a record has the PDF Full Text icon, this link will give you direct access to a scanned copy of the article or essay just as it appeared in the original publication.
 PDF is a superior digital format for this purpose : it’s searchable by keyword, using the PDF file’s own menus.
 It can be saved or printed easily.
 And the links to PDF files are very stable, so you can email records to yourself with a high degree of confidence that you will be able to open the record and read the article later (the link typically remains active for a week).

 If the icon says HTML Full Text, that format is likewise very easy to read, although saving and printing require a bit more effort.
 The whole content of the article actually opens within the bib record, just like that.
 It also appears in the body of the email if you send that record to yourself.
 To print it or save it, however, you might need to copy the contents into a word-processing program such as MS Word.

-If the icon says Linked Full Text, you may or may not be able to reach the document.
-That link will send you to the publisher’s own page for that article — some publishers will allow you to read the article or download a PDF, while others want to charge you for access.
+If the icon says Linked Full Text or Full Text Finder, you may or may not be able to reach the document.
+That link may send you to another database we subscribe to, such as Academic Search Complete.
+It may send you to the publisher’s own page for that article — some publishers will allow you to read the article or download a PDF, while others want to charge you for access.
 Examine the publisher’s page carefully for a link to a free digital document.
 If you don’t find one, don’t despair — we probably own the journal in paper format in the Periodicals stacks, or we can request it for you through Interlibrary Loan.